Che Guevara: Great Debate and Missile Crisis

-Economic decline in Cuba continued past 1962, in the next year, sugar production was down by over a third of its 1961 level.
+Economic decline in Cuba continued past 1962, in the next year, sugar production was down by over a third from its 1961 level.
 The sugar harvest of 1963 only brought in 3.8 million tons, the lowest harvest in Cuba in over twenty years.
-General food production was also down per capita by 40% for the next three years.
-In the same year, Castro began to emphasize sugar production in economic planning.
-Guevara also resigned from his position as head of Ministry of Industries.
+Food production was down per capita by 40% for the next three years.
+Castro began to emphasize sugar production in economic planning.
+Guevara resigned as head of Ministry of Industries.

-In February 1963, Guevara published the essay Against bureaucratism, in which he describes the "guerrillaism" of the Cuban leadership, the necessity of bureaucratization to prevent rash decision-making amongst ex-guerrillas, and the new need to de-bureaucratize to end idleness in production.
-Since his essay, the word "Guerrillerismo", taken from his essay, has been used by historians to refer to a style of rhetoric that developed in Cuba, that constantly linked government decisions to the guerrilla struggle of the Cuban Revolution, implying they are all part of the same struggle.
+In February 1963, Guevara published the essay Against bureaucratism, in which he describes the "guerrillaism" of the Cuban leadership, the necessity of bureaucratization to prevent rash decision-making amongst ex-guerrillas, and the need to de-bureaucratize to end idleness in production.
+Since his essay, the word "Guerrillerismo" from his essay, has been used by historians to refer to a style of rhetoric that developed in Cuba, that constantly linked government decisions to the guerrilla struggle of the Cuban Revolution, implying they are all part of the same struggle.

-In 1964, Guevara published an article, titled The Cuban Economy: Its Past, and Its Present Importance, which analyzed the recent failure of Guevara's economic plans.
-In the article Guevara states that he committed "two principle errors": the diversification of agriculture, and dispersing resources evenly for various agricultural sectors.
-Specifically on the move away from sugar, Guevara states:
+In 1964, Guevara published an article, The Cuban Economy: Its Past, and Its Present Importance, which analyzed the failure of Guevara's economic plans.
+Guevara stated that he committed "two principle errors": the diversification of agriculture, and dispersing resources evenly for various agricultural sectors.
+Guevara states:

 The entire economic history of Cuba had demonstrated that no other agricultural activity would give such returns as those yielded by the cultivation of the sugarcane.
 At the outset of the Revolution many of us were not aware of this basic economic fact, because a fetishistic idea connected sugar with our dependence on imperialism and with the misery in the rural areas, without analysing the real causes: the relation to the uneven trade balance.